patherstevenson/EyeTracking/README.md

 ## Project Overview

-This project focuses on **eye tracking** using machine learning techniques, leveraging pre-trained models to predict gaze direction from image data.
-The goal is to improve the accessibility and accuracy of gaze tracking in various applications, including assistive technologies and human-computer interaction.
+**EyeTheia** is an open-source project dedicated to **2D gaze estimation**, predicting the user's **point of regard on the screen** in pixel coordinates.
+It leverages pre-trained deep learning models to infer the gaze position from facial images and landmarks extracted in real time.

+A **personal calibration phase** is performed for each user to collect sample data across multiple screen points.
+These samples are then used to **fine-tune the model**, adapting it to the user's specific facial features and improving gaze prediction accuracy.

 ## Environment Setup